-2014 graduate Aleks Petrovic is off to Tulane University Law School this coming fall.
-She recently sat down with us to talk about how studying Philosophy has prepared her for the next step in her journey.
+Aleks Petrovic ’14 is off to Tulane University Law School this coming fall.
+She recently sat down with us to talk about how studying philosophy has prepared her for the next step in her journey.

-Why did you choose Philosophy as your major at LFC?
+Why did you choose philosophy as your major at Lake Forest College?

-“Standardized tests were never my strong suit, but after taking a lot of Philosophy courses at LFC, I was much better prepared to tackle my LSAT than many of my peers.
-This is because it made me become a stronger thinker, and helped me learn how to approach what I read.
-Needless to say, it made me a better reader too, as these courses exposed me to some of the hardest texts to read and comprehend.”
+“Standardized tests were never my strong suit, but after taking a lot of philosophy courses at Lake Forest College, I was much better prepared to tackle my LSAT than many of my peers.
+This is because it made me become a stronger thinker and helped me learn how to approach what I read.
+Needless to say, it made me a better reader, too, as these courses exposed me to some of the hardest texts to read and comprehend.”